*The application is now CLOSED for Winter 2023 admission*

 It is not possible to teach in Ontario's elementary or high schools without a BEd degree.
 Completion of a Masters in Education degree alone does not make a person eligible to teach in Ontario.
 Admission to the Master's of Education program is to the Regular Admission (M2) level.

-The Educational Administration area of concentration addresses leadership aspects and managerial roles.
+The Educational Administration and Leadership area of concentration addresses leadership aspects and managerial roles.
 The Curriculum Studies area of concentration deals with theory and curriculum design.
 The concentration in Second Language Acquisition in Culture and Society (SLACS) focuses on Second Language Acquisition and Instruction and advances the development of scholarly knowledge and pedagogical skills that will enhance teaching practices in second or additional language acquisition.

 The Faculty of Education recommends that Full Time students take no more than 3 courses per term.
 Part Time students may take no more than 1 course per term.
 Further details on categories of registration can be found on the Faculty of Graduate Studies website by going to this link.